-George: That would be very difficult.
-Today, where the capitalists and government have taken the best of the product, it's impossible to save out of one's own labour.
-You know yourself, after years of hard work you are still as poor as before.
-Moreover I've already said that each person has a right to raw materials and tools, so if someone had a small field that he'd earned himself with his own hands, he could very well hold on to it.
+George: Anarchy means no government.
+Didn't I tell you that government does nothing but defend the landlords, and that as far as our interests are concerned the best thing is to look after ourselves without anybody giving us orders?
+Instead of electing MPs and local councillors who go and make and unmake laws that oppress us, we'll look after our affairs ourselves and decide what to do about them.
+And when, to put our ideas into action, there is a need to put someone in charge of a project, we'll tell them to act in such and such a way and no other.
+If it's a question of things we don't know in advance, then we'll entrust the job to those who are capable of understanding, studying and making suggestions.
+In any case nothing would be done without our decision.
+So our delegates, instead of being individuals to whom we've given the right to rials and tools, so if someone had a small field that he'd earned himself with his own hands, he could very well hold on to it.
 Over and above that he'd be given perfected tools, manure and anything else he needed to get the best possible use out of the earth.
 Of course, it would be best for him to put everything in common, but there would be no need to force anyone to do this because self interest would indicate the advantage of a communal system to everyone.
 Each person would be so much better off working the land in common than doing so alone and, especially with the invention of new machinery, isolated work would become less and less fruitful.